Andrew Watson (bishop): Ordained ministry

-Leaving Ridley in 1987, he was ordained deacon that Michaelmas (27 September) at St Stephen's, Redditch, and priest the following Petertide (3 July 1988) at Worcester Cathedral, on both occasions by Philip Goodrich, Bishop of Worcester.
+Leaving Ridley in 1987, Watson was ordained deacon that Michaelmas (27 September) at St Stephen's, Redditch, and priest the following Petertide (3 July 1988) at Worcester Cathedral, on both occasions by Philip Goodrich, Bishop of Worcester.
 His first positions were curacies at St Peter's Ipsley in the Diocese of Worcester (1987–1991) and at St John's & St Peter's, Notting Hill in the Diocese of London (1991–1996).
 During his time in Notting Hill, he oversaw the restoration of St. Peter’s, a Grade 2* listed building, as well as developing a community cafe on Portobello Road and a Prison Fellowship team at Wormwood Scrubs.
 Watson then moved to be Vicar of St Stephen's, East Twickenham (1996–2008), overseeing the building of the CrossWay Hall, and sending out three church grafting teams to All Souls St Margarets, St. Saviours Sunbury and the Ivybridge estate.
 Whilst at Twickenham, he was also Area Dean of Hampton from 2003 onwards.